benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 - **Gatsby** is a React framework for fast CMS-backed websites
 - **Expo** (for native apps) is a React framework that lets you create universal Android, iOS, and web apps with truly native UIs.

-## root component
-The React application begins at a “root” component.
-Usually, it is created automatically when you start a new project.
-For example, if you use CodeSandbox or if you use the framework Next.js, the root component is defined in pages/index.js.

-## Defining a component
-React components are regular JavaScript functions, but their names must start with a capital letter or they won’t work!
-React don't recommend to use Class components for new code.

 ## React State system